 Meeting locations vary by company and trip type.

 It’s often easiest to talk to a representative when looking at transportation options.
-Some trips are straight-forward, e.g. our 3 day trip only runs in and out of Las Vegas, while other trips have several transportation options.
+Some trips are straight-forward with only one transportation option, while other trips have several.
 Take your time and ask questions to make sure you understand the logistics for your trip.
-Also, find out which elements are included in the base trip cost and what are add ons so you can calculate the total costs associated with your trip type.
+Also, find out which elements are included in the base trip cost and what the additional costs will be so you can calculate the total costs associated with your trip type.

 Insider tip: “Full Canyon” trips can actually have 3 different take out points, so be sure to ask where the trip takes out.